Know your customer and know them well.

 Ever heard of B2B, B2C or P2P?
 Better still, word of mouth?

-Back in my University days, I spent many hours learning the differences between Business to Business marketing and Business to Customer marketing.
+Back in her University days, Emma spent many hours learning the differences between Business to Business marketing and Business to Customer marketing.
 However, things have changed a bit since then.
 With the eruption of social media, the way we think about our customers has changed dramatically.
 Marketing is no longer just about selling to your customer.
 Businesses need to build a relationship with their customers.
 Consumers now like to get to know their brands.
 What are their ethics?
 What goes on behind the scenes?
 How do they treat their customers?
 Have they been recommended by a friend?
 And so the evolution of P2P or Person to Person marketing, well let’s face it we are all people at the end of the day!

 How can you use P2P marketing in your business?